• Skip to primary navigation

 8. Pickling Eggs

-I’ll be really honest, I've been too chicken to try pickled eggs (I have a gross visual of the guy in Dances with Wolves digging into a jar full of pickled eggs.
+I’ll be honest: I’ve been too chicken to try pickled eggs (I have a gross visual of the guy in Dances with Wolves digging into a jar full of pickled eggs.
 Besides, I’m not a fan of the taste of most pickled things.
-It’s something I need to overcome, but I’m not going to start with eggs, trust me!)
+I need to overcome it, but I’m not going to start with eggs, trust me!)
 BUT…it may be a preservation method that you’ll learn to love!
 Here are 4 ways to pickle eggs that you might want to try!

 Pickling Quail Eggs